cloudtruth/terraform-provider-cloudtruth/docs/resources/aws_import_action.md

 ### Required

-- `integration_id` (String) The ID of the CloudTruth integration corresponding to this pull action
+- `integration` (String) The name (using the format AWS_ROLE@AWS_ACCOUNT_ID) of the CloudTruth integration corresponding to this pull action
+- `mode` (String) The resource type: 'pattern' for mustache-style regexes and 'mapped' for JMESpath expression
 - `name` (String) The name of the import action
 - `region` (String) The target AWS region
+- `resource` (String) The mustache style or JMESPath resource string specifying the environment, project, and parameter
 - `service` (String) The AWS service to pull from: s3|ssm|secretsmanager

 ### Optional